tenintech/wiresharktraffic/README.md

 Filtered HTTPS traffic.

+---

 ## 4. Analyze Remote Desktop Traffic

-Since the VM is accessed through Remote Desktop, I know use Wireshark to observe RDP communication.
+Since the VM is accessed through Remote Desktop, used Wireshark to observe RDP communication.

-Apply this filter in Wireshark:
+1. Apply this filter in Wireshark:

-**tcp.port == 3389**
+ - **tcp.port == 3389**

 This displays traffic used for Remote Desktop connections.
 My public IP address is visible in the capture.
 <img width="940" height="479" alt="filter3389" src="https://github.com/user-attachments/assets/709af4af-1005-44a1-ae92-86931480784e" />

 RDP packets in Wireshark.

+---

   ## 5.Test Connectivity Using Ping

-Applied this filter in Wireshark:
+1. Applied this filter in Wireshark:

-**icmp**
+  - **icmp**

-Opened Windows Powershell inside the VM.
+2. Opened Windows Powershell inside the VM.

-Run command ping to verify Internet Control Message Protocol (ICMP) traffic
+3. Run command ping to verify Internet Control Message Protocol (ICMP) traffic

-Run the following command:
+   - Run the following command:
-   ping 10.0.0.5(private IP address of 2nd VM on network)
+   **ping 10.0.0.5**(private IP address of 2nd VM on network)

 <img width="901" height="437" alt="icmptraffic" src="https://github.com/user-attachments/assets/62542d45-7989-4394-8498-70088e6118d6" />

 This shows the ping request and reply process of the ICMP packets.

+---

 ## 6. Configure a Firewall to disturb traffic

-Within the Ubuntu VM opened the Network Security Group and added a rule to disable incoming (inbound) ICMP traffic.
+1. Within the Ubuntu VM opened the Network Security Group and added a rule to disable incoming (inbound) ICMP traffic.

-Virtual Machine --> Network Settings --> Rules(Network Security Group) -->
+    - Virtual Machine --> Network Settings --> Rules(Network Security Group) -->
 Create Inbound Security Rule --> Deny ICMPv4 --> Make priority --> Click Add

 <img width="862" height="398" alt="denyicmptraffic" src="https://github.com/user-attachments/assets/06289c46-277d-46c0-b93d-8337265baacb" />

-Return to Wireshark and observe traffic.
+2. Return to Wireshark and observe traffic.
 Observed only requests with no reply indicating that the rule was deployed successfully.
 <img width="667" height="268" alt="requestnoreply" src="https://github.com/user-attachments/assets/63ac5131-17aa-4e76-b220-a0a6a8d4f06d" />

-Delete Rule and observe traffic again.
+3. Delete Rule and observe traffic again.

 <img width="519" height="169" alt="deleterule" src="https://github.com/user-attachments/assets/94433d3d-5843-49f7-8232-7fdbe3e02cf6" />
 <img width="634" height="173" alt="requestreplyping" src="https://github.com/user-attachments/assets/a418cf7e-30cc-4d7b-a30a-8679cf8c4ffb" />

 Once ICMP is allowed again the ping request and replies are visible.
-### Lab Results

-In this lab I successfully:

-Installed Wireshark on a cloud virtual machine Captured real network traffic
-Filtered packets by port and protocol
-Verified connectivity using multiple network tests

-This demonstrates basic network troubleshooting and traffic analysis skills.

-## Skills Demonstrated
-Network Traffic Analysis
-Packet Capture
-Protocol Identification
-Connectivity Troubleshooting
-Basic Network Security Awareness
-Tools Used
-Wireshark
-Microsoft Azure Virtual Machine
-Remote Desktop Protocol (RDP)
+## 💡 What I Learned
+This project helped with basic Network Awareness.
+Observing trafficTThis project of network traffic analysis helped me understand the communication between different machines on a network.
+Protocol Identification became much more clear as I filtered packets by port and protocol and observed the capture of specific types of traffic.
+A tool like Wireshark can help you with connectivity troubleshooting and basic Network Security Awareness.